INDUSTRY SPONSORED SYMPOSIA (ISS)

 When will I receive my exhibitor kit (Online Exhibitor Service Manual)?

-- The Exhibit Kit will be sent in January 2018.
-If it is past January 2018, please immediately contact our General Contractor:
+- The Exhibit Kit is available now, please contact our General Contractor:

 P: 770.874.5830, option 2